We spend a lot of time talking about stories. Here’s ours.

 Founder

 [Cornell ‘22] Bert is from Golden, Colorado, he studied philosophy, psychology, and computer science at Cornell.
 He started the Advocacy Project because he believes in the power of spoken word.
 When we learn to communicate clearly, effectively, and persuasively, we have a boundless potential to advocate for ourselves and our community.
-Bert has now graduated, but is an incoming student at Harvard Law School and will graduate in 2026.
+Bert has now graduated, but is now a student at Harvard Law School and will graduate in 2026.
 Whenever Bert is not busy with advocacy work, he enjoys meditating, practicing Shaolin kung fu, writing music, and day dreaming about the Rocky Mountains.

 Emelin Torres (she/her)